-In addition to the physical security outlined above, please provide details of the following:- a) Is the computer a stand-alone?
-If not, What measures are taken to prevent unauthorised access via your network or from external networks? b) Is there a policy and procedure for the disposal of sensitive material (computer or otherwise)?
+In addition to the physical security outlined above, please provide details of the following:-

+(a) Is the computer a stand-alone?
+If not, What measures are taken to prevent unauthorised access via your network or from external networks? (b) Is there a policy and procedure for the disposal of sensitive material (computer or otherwise)?
 What procedure is in place to ensure that the data is cleansed from computer media as it becomes obsolete for whatever reason?
 What procedure is in place to ensure that data held on computer media is handled appropriately when equipment is sent for repair? c) Are system security procedures regularly audited?

-thi us re there documented rules for the use of his system available for all users?
-If so, do sers sign to show they have read and nderstood the Rules? pr so /hat control measures are in place to revent the introduction of malicious oftware to the system (e.g., computer ruses)?

-Section 7 System Access Controls

-a) Are there controls on the system to prevent unauthorised access (i.e. Is there a mechanism for the identification and authorisation of individual users, e.g., user ID and password)? b) ls there an automatic log-out after an aþþroþriate time interval? c) Is there a warning at log-on to forbid unauthorised use of the system? d) Is there an audit trail to identify who has accessed the system including time, date and which records were accessed? e) Who monitors the audit trails?
+d) Are there documented rules for the use of this system available for all users?
+If so, do users sign to show they have read and understood the Rules? e) What control measures are in place to prevent the introduction of malicious software to the system (e.g., computer viruses)?
+Se ction 7 System Access Controls a) Are there controls on the system to prevent unauthorised access (i.e. Is there a mechanism for the identification and authorisation of individual users, e.g., user ID and password)? b) Is there an automatic log-out after an appropriate time interval? c) Is there a warning at log-on to forbid unauthorised use of the system? d) Is there an audit trail to identify who has accessed the system including time, date and which records were accessed? e) Who monitors the audit trails?
 How long are they retained and how is the security of the audit trails maintained?

-Section 8 Systems Development and Maintenance

-All information systems used as part of this agreement should be designed from the outset with information security in mind to cover, as a minimum, the control measures contained in this document.

-Section 9 Business Continuity Planning

-a) Is there an effective backup and recovery mechanism to secure the data?
+Se ction 8 Systems Development and Ma intenance • s agreement should be designed from the outset with imum, the control measures contained in this document.
+Se ction 9 Business Continuity Planning a) Is there an effective backup and recovery mechanism to secure the data?
 And, where is this held? b) What security surrounds these back-up facilities?